-Students have the right to appeal a suspension or expulsion from NUNM for Honor Code or Code of Conduct violations.
+Students have the right to appeal a suspension or expulsion from NUNM, this does not apply to clinical suspensions, for Honor Code or Code of Conduct violations.
 Violations of a lesser nature may not be appealed.
 No adverse action will be taken against a student for registering an appeal in accordance with these policies.
-Within three business days from the date disciplinary action was levied against the student by the dean of students, the student must notify the vice president of student engagement and innovation (or designee) of intention to appeal.
-The student will then have seven calendar days to complete and submit to the vice president of student engagement and innovation (or designee) a written request for review.
-The vice president of student engagement and innovation (or designee) will respond with a final decision within 10 business days, not including weekends and published holidays, based on assessment of the information provided by the dean of students and the investigation of procedure, or refer the appeal to the Student Appeals Committee.
-In the unforeseen event the vice president of student engagement and innovation (or designee) needs additional time in reviewing the evidence; the vice president of student engagement and innovation (or designee) will notify the student in writing of the deadline extension.
+Within three (3) business days from the date disciplinary action was levied against the student by the dean of students, the student must notify the provost (or designee) of intention to appeal.
+The student will then have seven (7) calendar days to complete and submit to the provost (or designee) a written request for review.
+The provost or designee will respond with a final decision within ten (10) business days, not including weekends and published holidays that the college is closed, based on assessment of the information provided by the dean of students and the investigation of procedure, or refer the appeal to the Student Appeals Committee.
+In the unforeseen event the provost or designee needs additional time in reviewing the evidence; the provost or designee will notify the student in writing of the deadline extension.
+The provost (or designee) may elect to uphold the decision of the director, reverse the decision, or request a different resolution.